Ryan's Daughter: Release

+MPAA Rating

 The Motion Picture Association of America originally gave Ryan's Daughter an "R" rating.
 A nude scene between Miles and Jones, as well as its themes involving infidelity, were the primary reasons for the decision.
 At the time, MGM was having financial trouble and appealed the rating not due to artistic but financial reasons.

 At the appeal hearing, MGM executives explained that they needed the less restrictive rating to allow more audience into the theatres; otherwise the company would not be able to survive financially.
 The appeal was granted and the film received a "GP" rating, which later became "PG".
 American political adviser Jack Valenti considered this to be one of the tarnishing marks on the rating system.
 When MGM resubmitted the film to the MPAA in 1996, it was re-rated "R."

 In Australia and New Zealand, the film was initially rated PG, but is currently rated M.

+Theatrical release

+Ryan's Daughter opened at the Ziegfeld Theatre in New York City on 9 November 1970 and grossed $50,050 in its opening week.

+After two months of release, it had grossed over $2 million worldwide.